dhpiggott/scala-json-rpc/README.md

 play-json-rpc
 =============

-A Scala library providing implicit [JSON Formats](https://www.playframework.com/documentation/2.3.9/api/scala/index.html#play.api.libs.json.package) for [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages, built on top of the Play!
-Framework's standalone [play-json](https://www.playframework.com/documentation/2.3.x/ScalaJson) library.
+A Scala library providing implicit [play-json Formats](https://www.playframework.com/documentation/2.3.x/ScalaJson) for [JSON-RPC 2.0](http://www.jsonrpc.org/specification) messages, built on top of the Play!
+Framework's standalone `play-json` library.
 It does *not* depend on the whole of Play, so the dependency footprint is relatively small and you can use it in a wide range of applications - including in Android projects.

 Building with SBT